pstimpel/ConstantLoad/README.md

 Since we use a polyfuse, the curcuit becomes cut once the fuse triggers due too much current.
 Just switch off the device and wait a few minutes so the fuse can cool down a bit.
 By cooling down, the fuse becomes operational again.

+Be careful, the device does some overshooting once it tries to find the right mosfet balancing.
+This overshooting can cause quite "nice" spikes in the current consumption.
+Stay relaxed with raising your thresholds.

 ## Possible improvements

 I would like to have a more smooth Rotary encoder use.
 It hops around sometimes.
 Maybe it is the cheap encoder I got, maybe there are better options to read the button press and encoder turns.

 I guess it is quite important to add more security features, like a working over voltage protection and over current protection based on hardware, not software.
+Right now we have over current protection and over power protection in software, only.
+Over voltage protection is not functional yet as well.

 It should be possible to protect the device from wrong connected probing.
 If you turn around plus and minus of the circuit you want to put load on, strange things might happen.

+If the heatsink gets too hot, I would like to add a fan and some fan control, so the fan mounted to the heatsink could kick in and help with the cooling.
+We have plenty of options since we have our Arduino in the middle of our device.

+## Thanks to ...

+GreatScott.
+His Youtube channel provides lots of insights and many cool projects.
+You should pay him a visit.

 ## Feedback

 If you go for a build, I would like it very much to hear from you.
-Maybe you want to share pics of your Bulldozer?
+Maybe you want to share pics of your device?
 You can find me at

 https://twitter.com/PjotrS72